alaa-m1/ecommerce-webapp-react-redux/README.md

 In the project directory, you can run:

-### `npm install`
+### `pnpm install`
 Install project dependencies.

-To run this project locally, you need to add .env file with the following parameters (From your firebase account):
+To run this project locally, you need to add .env file with the following parameters (From the firebase account):
 ```
 REACT_APP_API_KEY=
 REACT_APP_AUTH_DOMAIN=